 Luckily Qantas gave me a number for his incomplete booking, although later re-reading my emails I realised there was a dummy number they had provided (which I could later change to the correct number).

-So, I confirmed and paid for his quarantine, the single biggest cost of transporting my dog back to Australia.
-Then I booked his Qantas flight over the phone, confirm the time and address to drop him off, plus his crate requirements.
+So, I confirmed and paid his quarantine fees, the single biggest cost of transporting my dog back to Australia.
+Then I booked his Qantas flight over the phone, confirming the time and address to drop him off, plus his crate requirements.

 This is the stressful point, at which if all the vet preparations haven’t been properly completed, including on the correct dates, it could be rejected.
 I saw this happen to one other woman also taking her dog to Australia during my visit.
 The office advised her to speak directly to the Australian government department to see if she could get an exemption, but I don’t now what was the result.

 My first slight hiccup at the Veterinary Service office was that I didn’t bring along a print-out of Schnitzel’s full import permit, just the health certificate part.
 This was easily fixed, by emailing the staff member the permit to print out.

 However, as well as the full permit and health certificate, plus his rabies titre test lab report and laboratory reports for the other three tests, the office also required another lab report.
 This was because one of the tests was sent to a separate lab to be done, although the result was still included in the main lab report.

 What ensued was 3 hours of backwards and forth trying to get the extra lab report, speaking on the phone to my vet and then the vet speaking to the various labs.
 My vet said that normally this wasn’t required, so either someone was being extra strict or they had changed the requirement.